ppetrovtv/pine_script_docs/source/Example_of_an_Indicator_in_Pine.rst

 as a chart with a ``plot`` (or some other function that *produces the output*) function call.

-As a first example, we’ll examine the implementation of the `MACD <https://www.tradingview.com/wiki/MACD>`__ indicator:
+As a first example, we'll examine the implementation of the `MACD <https://www.tradingview.com/wiki/MACD>`__ indicator:

 .. code-block:: pine